 Social, economic, and cultural barriers often prevent visually-impaired women and girls in developing countries from getting the care they need.
 An astonishing two thirds of all children who are blind are girls, a fact that clearly points to the underlying obstacles and inequity at play.

 “Lack of access to eye care services is strongly associated with lack of socioeconomic status, lack of education and financial resources, and limited decision-making power,” says Lyons.
 “Young girls are even more at risk since they’re children and can’t advocate for themselves.
-Yet we know that for every additional year a girl stays in school, her income will rise by 10 to 20 percent.”
+Yet we know that for every additional year a girl stays in school, her income will rise by 10%–20%.”

 Seva Canada will continue to work hard, with the support of Canadians, to ensure that everyone, including women, children, and people living in extreme poverty and isolation, has an equal right to sight.